facebookarchive/Stack-RNN/README.md

 # Stack RNN
-Stack RNN is a project gathering the code from the paper *Inferring Algorithmic Patterns with Stack-Augmented Recurrent Nets* by Armand Joulin and Tomas Mikolov.
+Stack RNN is a project gathering the code from the paper *Inferring Algorithmic Patterns with Stack-Augmented Recurrent Nets* by Armand Joulin and Tomas Mikolov ([pdf](http://arxiv.org/abs/1503.01007)).

 Most of the experiments shown in the paper can be reproduced by running the script `script_tasks.sh`.